MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 > ![Tradeoff icon](../_images/trade-off.svg) **Tradeoff**: If underlying data changes frequently, implement a cache invalidation mechanism to ensure that the cached data remains up to date.

+#### Use polyglot persistence

-**Use polyglot persistence.** Polyglot persistence is the practice of using multiple data storage technologies to store and manage different types of data within an application or system.
+Polyglot persistence is the practice of using multiple data storage technologies to store and manage different types of data within an application or system.
 Different types of databases or storage solutions serve different data requirements.

 Polyglot persistence takes advantage of the benefits of each data storage technology to ensure optimal performance and scalability for each type of data.
 For example, you might use a relational database to store structured, transactional data.
 And you might use a NoSQL database to store unstructured or semi-structured data.